microsoft/ivy/doc/examples/client_server_example.md

 made a *stronger* conjecture.

-IVy can often discover automatically that a bad pattern can be generalized.
+IVy can often discover automatically that a bad pattern can be simplified.
 One way to do this is to use *bounded reachability*.
 After `Gather`, Instead of manually eliminating the unwanted facts, we can select `Minimize` from the `Conjecture` menu.
 IVy ask for the number of steps to check.
 Somewhat arbitrarily,